HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

   - Jedah, Dragon Duma, and Rodney by L95
   - Zopyrus by RandomWizard and Levin64
   - Xaizor by epicer
+  - Shade, Emma, and Young Clair by MogSynthesizer
   - all others by hypergammaspaces or IS
 - Battle Animations:
   - Duma battle animation by Nuramon and L95; mapsprite by L95